EffieChantzi/Optimization/README.md

-# Optimization
+# Optimisation

-This repository consists a portfolio for the master's course "Optimization" taken during period 2 of fall semester 2014 at Uppsala University.
+This repository consists a portfolio for the master's course "Optimisation" taken during period 2 of fall semester 2014 at Uppsala University.

 It includes the three assignments that were implemented during this course.